 U.S. to get 36,000 more monkeypox vaccine doses this week, HHS says

-June 6 (Reuters) - The Department of Health and Human Services (HHS) said on Monday it had instructed a monkeypox vaccine manufacturer to deliver an additional 36,000 doses this week as part of a drawdown from a U.S. vaccine stockpile.
+June 6 (Reuters) - The Department of Health and Human Services (HHS) said on Monday it had instructed monkeypox vaccine manufacturer Bavarian Nordic BAVA.CO to deliver an additional 36,000 doses this week as part of a drawdown from a U.S. vaccine stockpile.

-In a statement, HHS' Biomedical Advanced Research and Development Authority said the manufacturer, Bavarian Nordic BAVA.CO, "holds over one million additional government-owned doses and the equivalent of 16.4 million doses that could be filled and finished upon request by the government."
+In a statement, HHS said the doses will be added to the existing 36,000 in the U.S. Strategic National Stockpile.

+Bavarian Nordic's vaccine, called Jynneos, is approved to treat both monkeypox and smallpox.

-(Reporting by Julie Steenhuysen in Chicago and Susan Heavy and Rami Ayyub in Washington)
+(Reporting by Julie Steenhuysen in Chicago and Susan Heavy and Rami Ayyub in Washington; Editing by Bill Berkrot)

 ((Rami.Ayyub@thomsonreuters.com;))